Video and Model Details

 Like the other temples of the early Church, the Temple was member constructed.
 Roughly 25,000 people worked on the Logan Utah Temple.
 Rocks and timber used for the temple were hauled from the Temple Fork area of Logan Canyon.
 As completion of the temple neared, women in the area were asked to make carpets for the temple, since commercially made carpet could not be bought in Utah at that time.
 The women spent two months working to hand make two thousand square yards of carpet.

 There was one other temple (St. George Utah Temple) in use when the Logan Utah Temple was dedicated.
 Logan brought the total temple count to 2.
-Additionally there were 2 other temples under construction, Manti Utah and Salt Lake Utah
+Additionally there were 2 other temples under construction, Manti Utah and Salt Lake.

 A Small addition to the annex, including an expanded entryway on the east side.
 Some of the early photos that remain of the original Logan Utah Temple suggest the string courses (The bands of carved stone that run around the temple, currently a yellow sandstone color) may have been darker than the rest of the temple walls, even when painted.

 Expansions to the original annex.
-White washing still visible on the bottom course of the temple.
+White washing still apparently visible on the bottom course of the temple in some photos.
 Original chimney replaced with a taller chimney in an effort to solve issues with soot buildup on the temple proper.
 (Work possibly done in conjunction with 1917 fire, but known photos dated 1920.)

 Additional expansion to the original annex.
 New entryway off the east end expanded, old entryway on west side remodeled and expanded.
 New south west annex addition tied annex directly into the first floor of the temple, instead of through underground tunnel.
 Additional expansion on the annex north end.

 Recorders office is expanded, new rooms were built for the assistant recorder and office staff.

 The temple was temporarily lit with the help of the city for the month of May in 1934 as part of the 50 temple dedication celebration.